mumoshu/variant/README.md

 # Variant

-`Variant` is a task runner.
+`Variant` is a task runner / CLI generator.
 It transforms your workflows written in YAML into a modern CLI application.
+All you need to write some YAML and add a shebang to call `variant`.

 ![image](https://user-images.githubusercontent.com/22009/51234992-b1899380-19b1-11e9-83c3-dbfdb1517b1c.png)